 continued from page 1

 Inspect the filter screen where the supply line connects.
 Remove any debris or deposits that may have built up using a toothbrush or warm running water.
 If you cannot clear the clog, it will be necessary to replace the valve (the filter is not removable on most inlet valves).

+The valve can also fail mechanically.
+So even if it passes the electrical test, it may still require replacement.
 If you have ruled out all other possibilities, go ahead and replace the valve.